 We all have times when feelings, memories and experiences can feel hard to manage.
 They can make us anxious, depressed or low in mood and energy.
 It can feel challenging, wondering how we got to where we are and not knowing how to move forward.
 Sometimes, life events such as a bereavement, the end of a relationship, the loss of a job or a sudden unexpected illness or injury can feel like a tremendous and unexpected blow.
 Past experiences and trauma can feel impossible or frightening to talk about, imagining that others may not understand.

 Recognising that we need help can feel daunting, confusing or even hopeless, so I offer a safe and supportive environment for you to talk.
 I invite you to bring your feelings and experiences to explore in a non-judgemental, confidential and compassionate space where you are free to be your true self, and together, we can work things out.

-With over 20 years of experience working in the therapeutic field, I undertook 3-years of rigorous training at the MSc level, qualifying with a diploma in Humanistic Psychotherapeutic Counselling from the Metanoia Institute in London.
+With several years of experience working in the therapeutic field, I undertook 5-years of rigorous training accredited by UKCP (U.K. Council for Psychotherapy) at the Metanoia Institute in London.
 Upon graduation, I received an MSc in Humanistic Psychotherapy awarded by Middlesex University.
 I am also a registered member of the BACP (British Association for Counselling & Psychotherapy) and abide by their ethical framework and guidelines.

 It is essential to find the right therapist.
 That is why I offer a free initial 30-minute consultation.
 Following this, I provide short-term and open-ended weekly therapy either at my office in Hove or remotely online using Zoom.

 Therapy can help with many difficult life problems, including;